nchristopherSFDC/openTok-Salesforce/README.md

 To create an OpenTok Session, use the `OpenTok` instance's `createSession(SessionProperties properties)` method.
 The `properties`(ToDo) parameter is optional and it is used to specify two things:

-* Whether the session uses the OpenTok Media Router(In Progress)
+* Whether the session uses the OpenTok Media Router(In Progress, Default to relayed for now)
 * A location hint for the OpenTok server.

 ```